 The EQRO conducts an annual compliance review of each organization to ensure compliance with federal and State requirements including contract requirements.
 After completing a comprehensive contract review in the first year of the MCM program, a new three-year cycle of reviewing one-third of all the elements contained in the compliance tool are implemented.
+The first comprehensive DO review was done in 2024.
 For the review, a standard is created for each requirement.
 Requirements are reviewed to determine whether the standard has been: "Met," "Partially Met," or "Not Met."
-Standards that are "Partially Met" or "Not Met" require the health plan to submit a corrective action plan that must be approved by the EQRO.
+Standards that are "Partially Met" or "Not Met" require the health or dental plan to submit a corrective action plan that must be approved by the EQRO.
 All standards that result in corrective action plans are re-examined during the following year's review.
-The same process described above will be used for the DO beginning in SFY 2024 with a comprehensive contract review.

 Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 3: Assure MCO and DO contract compliance.
-Objective 3.2 - Ensure annual EQRO contract compliance audit results demonstrate MCO and DO contract standards are being met; and, for those standards that are not met, corrective action plans are approved.
-MCO Quality Measures Percentage of MCO contract standards that are being met; and, for those standards that are not met, corrective action plans are approved.
-100% (SFY 2021) 100% (SFY 2025) DO Quality Measures Percentage of DO contract standards that are being met; and, for those standards that are not met, corrective action plans are approved.
-100% (SFY 2024) 100% (SFY 2025)
+Objective 3.2 - Ensure annual EQRO contract compliance audit r esults demonstrate e MCO and DO contract standards are being met; and, for those standards that are partially met or not met, corrective action plans are approved.
+MCO Quality Measures Percentage of MCO contract standards that are being met; 100% 100% and, for those standards that are partially met or not met, (SFY 2023) (SFY 2026) corrective action plans are approved.
+DO Quality Measures Percentage of DO contract standards that are being met; and, 100% 100% for those standards that are partially met or not met, (SFY 2024) (SFY 2026) corrective action plans are approved.